matteodem/meteor-easy-check/README.md

 * Possibility to add custom types
 * Hook into all CRUD Operations + when there are Errors

-You could use that and create secure Meteor.methods with it… or just add your Meteor.Collection as the 2nd parameter:
+You could use the above example and create secure Meteor.methods with it… or just add your Meteor.Collection as the 2nd parameter:

 ```javascript
 var CarsChecker = new EasyCheck({